-New England history lessons left behind in failed petition effort.
+New England history lesson in a failed 2019 petition effort.

 Community activists in Connecticut tried but could not preserve a Standard Oil barn.
 Town officials approved a plan to establish a new plaza at Mead Park on the former site of the “Brick Barn” in October 2019.

-The demolished structure was once a Standard Oil Company of New York storage and distribution facility built around 1910 and now part of a city park.
+The demolished structure was once a Standard Oil Company of New York storage and distribution facility built around 1910 and eventually in a city park.
 “Save Mead Park Brick Barn” organizers learned a lot of petroleum history in their failed preservation cause.

-Demolished in 2019, this was a Standard Oil Company facility for horse-drawn wagons that distributed kerosene.
+Demolished in 2019, this was the 1901 Standard Oil Company facility for horse-drawn wagons that distributed Connecticut kerosene.

-For years Beckett has advocated preserving the Standard Oil barn, a brick structure built by the company in circa 1910 — “a time when the company shipped kerosene from its refineries by rail car to bulk stations from where horse-drawn tank wagons distributed it to local hardware stores thence sold to the consumer,” she explained.
+For years Beckett has advocated preserving the Standard Oil structure, a brick barn built by the company around 1910 — “a time when the company shipped kerosene from its refineries by rail car to bulk stations from where horse-drawn tank wagons distributed it to local hardware stores thence sold to the consumer,” she explained.

 Beckett discovered many little-known details about the barn during her research to prevent its being demolished: The selection of New Canaan in 1901 as a site for Standard Oil’s kerosene and gasoline facilities made available to residents (about 2,000 at the time), “the opportunity to have a new fuel source and to have life-style altering modern age products.”